Professor Steve Draper

 On Monday 21 July 2008 the UK media descended upon the launch of the Clem Burke Drumming Project, hosted by Steve at the University of Gloucestershire.
 The event became a global news story as comparisons were made between the physical demands of drumming to those experienced by a premier league football player.

-In 2008 Steve presented energy expenditure data of Clem playing live at the Annual European College of Sport Science Conference in Estoril, Portugal.
+Steve presented energy expenditure data of Clem playing live at the Annual European College of Sport Science Conference in Estoril, Portugal (2008).

 At the 2009 Cheltenham Science Festival Steve worked alongside Darrin Mooney (drummer, Primal Scream) and CBDP colleagues to showcase the energy demands of drumming.
 The interplay between different energy systems to meet the energy requirements when playing songs of consisting of different tempos was a particular highlight.